 Age-friendly is an international effort led by the World Health Organization and facilitated in the U.S. by AARP.
 This Age-Friendly Initiative encourages cities, counties, and states to prepare for the rapid aging of our population by working together to strengthen and advance our communities.

-SourcePoint leads the charge in Delaware County, working with community partners to innovate and improve six domains of livability— key areas that influence healthy aging.
-Together, we will develop an action plan that helps ensure an active, safe, and healthy lifestyle for Delaware County residents of all ages.
+SourcePoint leads the charge in Delaware County, working with community partners to innovate and improve six domains of livability—key areas that influence healthy aging.
+Together, we have developed an action plan to help ensure an active, safe, and healthy lifestyle for Delaware County residents of all ages.

 Delaware County is an active, safe, healthy, and connected community for all ages and abilities.

 Delaware County residents are invited to participate in the implementation and review of our action plan.
 Please fill out the form below to indicate where your interest lies, and we’ll be in touch soon!

 - Work toward more affordable, accessible, and safe housing options for older adults, with the ability to age in place if they desire.

 - Adapt housing with even surfaces, passages wide enough for wheelchairs and assistive devices, and appropriately designed bathrooms and kitchens.

 - Ensure availability of qualified, reliable, and affordable service providers.